osmanatam/100-days-of-code/post-log-2021.md

 Here's a video about [bootstrapping as a developer](https://tekin.co.uk/2013/10/bootstrapping-as-a-developer) by Tekin Süleyman [@tekin](https://twitter.com/tekin).

 It's rare to find developers who are bootstrapping a product.
 More commonly, founders are non-devs raising funds or trying to find a technical co-founder.
 Sometimes in combination with using no-code tools to prototype.
 But being a developer gives me both unique advantages and disadvantages to consider.
 And certainly different goals from vc raisers.
-So I am looking to expose myself to the experience of developer bootstrappers to understand the bootstrapping path.

 Even in Tekin's talk, one of the first things he mentions is that bootstrappers should have one goal: to turn a profit.
 While conversely, funded ventures are going to aim for growth.
 A bootstrapped app would not want 100k users on launch day.
 They wouldn't have the means to support this traffic.
 Bootstrappers want steady growth that their profit can support.
 So my goal is profit.
 But funded businesses have or will try to get money to support growth, so their goal is growth.
 Growth shows investors that the business is viable.
 This is just one of the many ways these two frameworks might think differently.